 Board finalises forensic reports detailing five years of tender manipulation and bidding irregularities

+The board of South African Airways (SAA) is finally ready to act against rampant corruption at subsidiary SAA Technical, with several forensic reports implicating staff made final at a board meeting this week.
+The reports, commissioned in November 2015 by management at SAA Technical, paint a picture of tender manipulation by procurement staff over a period of five years, as tenders were awarded, cancelled and then repackaged.
+As a result, several contracts with existing service providers were repeatedly rolled over against the rules of the Public Finance Management Act.
 Although the final drafts of the reports were completed in May, acting CEO Musa Zwane said they had been returned to the Open Water consultancy to fill in certain gaps.
 In particular, those named in the reports had not been shown the documents until recently, a necessary precursor to making them final.